(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 To Wall Street insiders, "junk bonds" are those that are issued

-unfortunate enough to buy the stuff.
+are unfortunate enough to buy the stuff.

 To certain churlish types, who have repeatedly been badly